magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 </script>
 ```

-Again, we listen to a click on the heading, which initially reads e.g. 'Hello Donald' (depending on the name prop, of course).
+Again, we listen to a click on the heading, which initially reads e.g. 'Hello Theodor' (depending on the name prop, of course).
 However, we set a method as the listener for the `click` event.
 When the user clicks,
 the `changeGreeting` method will be called, which then changes the greeting to `'Bye'`.
 Notice that we have to use the magic `this` variable to access the variable inside methods.